alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

 ---
 layout: post
-title: "A trip to the Forth Bridge"
+title: "A day out to the Forth Bridge"
-summary: "Photographs from a holiday trip to North Queensferry to see the Forth Bridge, Forth Road Bridge, and an unexpected light tower."
+summary: "Photographs from a trip to North Queensferry to see the Forth Bridge, the Forth Road Bridge, and an unexpected light tower."
 tags: personal
 categories:
   - Photography